1 9 7 7 – 1 9 7 8 (UK)

 12 x 30 minute episodes

-Paula Wilcox (of Man About the House fame) played Elizabeth Jones – a single mum who planned to keep her baby and become an activist working for mother’s rights.
+Paula Wilcox (of Man About the House fame) played Elizabeth Jones – a book illustrator and single mum who planned to keep her baby and become an activist working for mother’s rights.

 In the first episode, Elizabeth announces to her parents that she is pregnant, just when her four-year relationship with Alan Sadler (Christopher Scoular) breaks up.